fgheysels/azure-arc-course/appservice/README.md

 The above command creates the extension, which is just an ARM resource.
 Azure Arc for Kubernetes will check for these extensions and start installing the extension with Helm.

+⚠️ You might get errors from the above command.
+They do not always result in a config that does not work.
+Remember that these services are still in preview.
+Removing the extension and re-creating it works most of the time. 😉

 Get the extension Id with the following command:

 ```bash